slaveOftime/Fun.Blazor/Docs/14 Classes and Functions/README.md

 ```

 This is because the change detection mechanics happen at the component level, that means class inheriting ComponentBase which in the case of Fun.Blazor is `FunComponent`.
+However If change the declaration from a function (`let staticGreeting () =`) to a let bound value (`let staticGreeting =`) , and use it in a context which its parent component has re-render triggers (like event handlers in `FunComponent`s, see the below section on classes.), the count will increase and updated.

 However if you want to work with dynamic data in your functions, you can use `Adaptive` values, `Stores`, or `Observables` which you can read further in [Interactive Nodes].
 A brief example with adaptive values would be: